Candy-Bay/Atomic-Candy-ERC721/README.md

 > Looking for help fixing this!

-Currently, the advanced collectibles contract has an issue with ERC721 and the Chainlink contracts, so they have be verified manually.
+Currently, the AdvancedCandy contract has an issue with ERC721 and the Chainlink contracts, so they have be verified manually.

 ### Misc
 There are some helpful scripts in `helpful_scripts.py`.